How to Start a Business in the USA as a Foreigner: A Guide for Non-Citizen Entrepreneurs

 This isn’t an exhaustive guide to starting a business in the U.S. as a foreigner (non-resident) while not living there, or attempting to live there.
 But this can give you a place to start.
 Navigating the legal process in this arena can be difficult and intimidating; it’s no easy feat.

-But others have successfully started their own business in the USA, and so can you.
-There’s no guarantee of success and you will probably face some challenges, but with drive and a well-designed plan, you can make this dream of yours come true, too.
+Others have successfully started their own businesses in the USA, and so can you.
+There’s no guarantee of success, and you will probably face some challenges, but with drive and a well-designed plan, you can make this dream of yours come true, too.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.